Join Breakthrough 2025—the top mental health conference for HR and benefits leaders!

 Employee Morale: Creating an Environment That Uplifts Your Team

-Team morale is the overall attitude and outlook your employees have at work.
-Workers with high morale feel they have adequate support in the workplace.
-They’re invested in their jobs and have generally positive relationships with those around them, including co-workers and managers.
-People with low morale at work, on the other hand, may experience frequent conflicts or feel unsupported, disengaged from their work, or socially excluded.
+Employee morale is the overall attitude and outlook of employees.
+Teams with high work morale feel supported and cared for in the workplace.
+They’re invested in their jobs and have positive relationships with co-workers and managers.
+Employees with low morale at work, on the other hand, may experience frequent conflicts and feel unsupported and disconnected from work and peers.

-Low employee morale is also a major driver of absenteeism, which is estimated to cost the workplace about $3,600 per hourly employee and $2,650 per salaried employee each year.
+Low employee morale can be a silent productivity killer.
+When employees feel disheartened or undervalued, they’re more likely to seek opportunities elsewhere and become less enthusiastic and productive.
+Low staff morale contributes to absenteeism, which is estimated to cost the workplace about $3,600 per hourly employee and $2,650 per salaried employee each year.

 • Lack of recognition and rewards